About the Artist

 His public art includes photo-clay installations for Fidelity Investments, Boston; and Cambridge Savings Bank.
 And in collaboration with Nancy Selvage ceramic murals for the National Park Service, Grand Canyon, Arizona: Keene State College, Keene, New Hampshire: and the State Zoo of North Carolina;.

 He recently completed an Artist in Residence at Elsewhere Studios in Paonia, Colorado and has been an AiR in Anderson Ranch, Snowmass, Colorado, Sanbao, China, Kecskemet, Hungary, Vermont Studio Center, Johnson, Vermont and Jurmala, Latvia.
-He is a 2011 Finalist in Crafts for the Massachusetts Cultural Council and was twice a Sculpture finalist for Massachusetts Artist Foundation.
+He is a 2015 Fellow in Crafts for the Massachusetts Cultural Council and was twice a Sculpture finalist for Massachusetts Artist Foundation.
 His work has been published in The Boston Globe, Ceramics Art and Perception, 500 Prints in Clay, The Atlanta Constitution, Studio Potter, Ceramics Monthly, Soda Glazing, International Ceramic Studio, Bucher Ohne Worte, Images in Clay Sculpture, and Low Fire.

 You can download my resume here